 I love how pretty these glazed carrots look!

-- 1 Cup White Wine (can substitute water or chicken broth)
+- 1 Cup White Wine Substitutes: Orange juice, chicken broth or apple juice

 - 1 Teaspoon Salt

-- Remove cover and cook until most of the liquid has reduced
+- Remove cover and simmer until most of the liquid has reduced

 - Test for doneness, I like mine al dente, but if you like them a little mushy, you may have to add more liquid to keep cooking.